D-K-E/graphical-models/README.md

 Besides adding a documentation, you can also add other inference strategies.

-Just file an issue in the case of doubt or just signal your intent and we can discuss the rest.
+Just file an issue in the case of doubt or signal your intent and we can discuss the rest.

 ## Contributors